Court to give verdict in case of doomed South Korea ferry

 Kim Hyun, a maritime lawyer advising the government on payment of damages to victims in the sinking, said he believed the crew received a fair hearing.

-"I think it has been a fair trial given the defendants and their lawyers have made enough arguments in favour of them, despite public criticism," he said.
+"I think it has been a fair trial given the defendants and their lawyers have made enough arguments in favor of them, despite public criticism," he said.

 The crew on trial have said they thought it was the coastguard's job to evacuate passengers.
 Video footage of their escape triggered outrage, especially after survivors testified that crew repeatedly told passengers to stay put.